keichi/binary-parser/README.md

 parser.parse(buffer);
 ```

-### wrapped(name[, options])
+### wrapped([name,] options)
-Read data then wrap it by transforming it by a function for further parsing.
+Read data, then wrap it by transforming it by a function for further parsing.
 It works similarly to a buffer where it reads a block of data.
-But instead of returning the buffer it
+But instead of
-will pass it on to a parser for further processing.
+returning the buffer it will pass the buffer on to a parser for further processing.

+The result will be stored in the key `name`.
+If `name` is an empty string or
+`null`, or if it is omitted, the parsed result is directly embedded into the
+current object.

-- `wrapper` - (Required) A function taking a buffer and returning a buffer (`(x: Buffer | Uint8Array ) => Buffer | Uint8Array`)
+- `wrapper` - (Required) A function taking a buffer and returning a buffer
+  (`(x: Buffer | Uint8Array ) => Buffer | Uint8Array`) transforming the buffer
-  transforming the buffer into a buffer expected by `type`.
+  into a buffer expected by `type`.
-- `type` - (Required) A `Parser` object to parse the result of wrapper.
+- `type` - (Required) A `Parser` object to parse the buffer returned by `wrapper`.
 - `length ` - (either `length` or `readUntil` is required) Length of the
   buffer.
 Can be a number, string or a function.
-Use number for statically
+Use a number for statically
-  sized buffers, string to reference another variable and function to do some
+  sized buffers, a string to reference another variable and a function to do some
   calculation.
 - `readUntil` - (either `length` or `readUntil` is required) If `"eof"`, then
   this parser will read till it reaches the end of the `Buffer`/`Uint8Array`
   object.
 If it is a function, this parser will read the buffer until the
-  function returns true.
+  function returns `true`.

 ```javascript
 const zlib = require("zlib");